• RTC 2024 Logo

 • Ron DiGiaimo

-Ron is the chairman and CEO of Revenue Cycle Coding Strategies and is a frequent speaker and author for nationally recognized professional organizations and publications.
-Ron directs several oncology-specific and broad health care consulting companies to facilitate clients reaching their desired goals.
-He also serves as a national government expert witness on oncology fraud and abuse of Medicare spending for the Department of Justice and Office of Inspector General in Washington D.C. and various state levels.
+Ron DiGiaimo is the chairman and CEO of Revenue Cycle Cod¬ing Strategies.
+He is a frequent speaker and author for nationally recognized professional organizations and publications.
+Ron directs several oncology-specific and broad health care consult¬ing companies to facilitate clients reaching their desired goals.
+He also serves as a national government expert witness to the Department of Justice and Office of Inspector General in Wash¬ington, D.C., and various state levels, regarding oncology fraud and abuse of Medicare spending.

 Course